 Burgess-Proctor, Amanda, Graham Cassano, Dennis J. Condron, Heidi Lyons,

 Burgess-Proctor, Amanda and Christopher G. Urban.
-(In press.)
-"State variations on defining sexual assault."
-In Tara Richards and Catherine Marcum (Eds.), Sexual Violence: Then and Now.
+(2014).
+"State variations on definition of sexual assault."
+In Tara Richards and Catherine Marcum (Eds.), Sexual Victimization: Then and Now (pp. 1-13).
 Thousand Oaks, CA: Sage.

 Burgess-Proctor, Amanda.
 (2012).
 Pathways of victimization and resistance: Toward a feminist theory of battered women's help-seeking.
 Justice Quarterly, 29(3), 309-346.

 Burgess-Proctor, Amanda.
 (2012).
 Backfire: Lessons learned when the criminal justice system fails help-seeking battered women.
 Journal of Crime and Justice, 35(1), 68-92.